 This list can serve as a strong foundation to plan employee appreciation activities throughout the year and power a sustainable culture of appreciation.

 1. Have your leadership team express their gratitude.

 Recognition is especially meaningful when it comes from the top.
 Case in point, 28% of employees believe the most memorable recognition comes from their manager, while 24% want to be recognized by a high-level leader or CEO.

 Have your senior leaders personally thank employees for their contributions at the next all-hands meeting, or encourage your managers to send an appreciation message or note directly to their team members.
 People managers can also foster community appreciation by hosting a virtual or in-person lunch, depending on your current work setup, for the team to bond and celebrate their shared wins.

-Treat your team to a virtual activity based on their shared interests and passions.
+Treat your team to a virtual or in-person activity based on their shared interests and passions.
 If you have a competitive team, you could host a trivia or board game night.
-Or, if you have a super collaborative group of employees, have them try their hand at a virtual scavenger hunt or a virtual cooking class.
+Or, if you have a super collaborative group of employees, have them try their hand at a scavenger hunt, escape room or cooking class.

-Regardless of the activity, ensure it’s set up to build meaningful connections across your organization.
+Regardless of the activity, make sure it’s set up to build meaningful connections across your organization.
 You can do this by putting people from different departments on the same team or setting up prizes for groups that demonstrate strong collaboration—don’t be afraid to shake it up a bit.

-Providing your employees with an opportunity to donate their time and skills to a good cause is important to your employees.
+One essential way to show employee appreciation in 2022 is to create an opportunity for your people to donate their time and skills to a cause they care about.
 In fact, 75% of millennials say it’s important for companies to be philanthropic and support charitable causes.

 Explore organizations like VolunteerMatch and Points of Light that provide virtual opportunities to safely contribute to communities during COVID-19.
 They offer everything from volunteer music lessons to collaboration opportunities for research projects.